Updated for the 2026 Immigration Rules

-ILR Calculator UK — Free Indefinite Leave to Remain Check
+ILR Calculator UK: Check Your Indefinite Leave to Remain Eligibility

 180